PředmětyPředměty(verze: 978)

 Class ethics

-(A) Any use of quoted texts in essays must be acknowledged.
+(A) Any use of primary and secondary texts and generative AI in essays must be acknowledged.
 Such use must meet the following conditions:

 2. when quoting from periodicals or books, the name(s) of author(s), book or article titles, the year of publication, and page from which the passage is quoted must all be stated in footnotes or endnotes;